What if magic wasn’t mysterious at all, but science you can see, touch, and taste?

 Trick #1: The “Vanishing Ingredient” Trick

-What Kids Do
+What Kids Are Actually Learning

 -

-Mixing causes physical changes
+Mixing causes physical changes (ingredients combine but stay the same substances)

 -